Nizare7/-SEHPC_DevOps_Part2_ElZiani_Fonnesu_Grassi/README.md

 ## ---------------------------------------------------------------------

 # GITHUB ACTIONS
-Github offers a service to perfom specific jobs when an event like pushing into the repo by creating a file .yml inside the directory .github/workflows.
+Github offers a service to perfom specific jobs when an event, like pushing into the repo, happens, by creating a file .yml inside the directory .github/workflows.
 For this repo we defined 3 jobs on push events:
-    1 - Compile and run tests
+1. Compile and run tests;
-    2 - Create an image for the singularity container 3 - Run the image on Galileo100 cluster
+2. Create an image for the singularity container;
+3. Run the image on Galileo100 cluster.

 Jobs and the code they run can be found inside the ci.yml files

 # 1 - Auto-run test
-A simple job that builds the project and runs the test, returns error if the tests' asserts find errors, helps to keep in check every push to found if new errors are being introduced in the program
+A simple job that builds the project and runs the test, returns error if the tests' asserts find errors, helps to keep in check every push to find if new errors have been introduced in the program.

 # 2 - Building Singularity Image
 Singularity is a containerization platform that allows to run code at high performance in an isolated enviroment, created and described by the container.def file.
-This command
+The command
 ```
 sudo singularity build maxmult.sif container.def
 ```
-uses the .def file to create an image of it, which is the actual enviroment which offers scalability, security, portability(That we'll use to safely run the code on a cluster), and perfomance.
-The container is divided in  2 sectiond: %post with the commands to create a working image, and
+uses the .def file to create an image of it, which is the actual enviroment which offers scalability, security, portability (that we'll use to safely run the code on a cluster) and perfomance.
+The container is divided in 2 sections: %post with the commands to create a working image, and
-%runscript with the commands that will be ran by using singularity run
+%runscript with the commands that will be ran by using singularity run:
 ```
 singularity run maxmult.sif
 ```

-To do so automatically every time we push to have an updated image we need a github action that will install the singularity library in the github enviroment and than build the image
+To do so automatically every time we push to have an updated image, we need a github action that will install the singularity library in the github enviroment and than build the image.

 # 3 - Running the image on a cluster
-Since we want a cluster to execute our program (our image) we need to move it to the actual cluster.
+Since we want a cluster to execute our program (our image), we need to move it to the actual cluster.
 We send our image to a repo of the Singularity registry service by:
 ```
 touch sylabs-token
 echo "${{secrets.SYLABS_TOKEN}}" > sylabs-token
 singularity remote login --tokenfile sylabs-token
 ```
-First we login into our Sylabs account with a token stored in Github Secrets, then
+First we login into our Sylabs account with a token stored in Github Secrets, then:
 ```
 singularity push -U maxmult.sif library://mayhem/prova/maxmult:latest
 ```
 We then can upload the image to a personal repository with the "latest" tag so that we will use the most recent image.
-Now we can let github log on the cluster to download the image
+Now we can let github log on the cluster to download the image:
 ```
 sshpass -p ${{secrets.GALILEO_PW}} ssh -o StrictHostKeyChecking=no -t a08trb45@login.g100.cineca.it '
         wget https://raw.githubusercontent.com/Nizare7/SEHPC_DevOps_Part2_ElZiani_Fonnesu_Grassi/main/job.sh